geobakery/ga-demo-client/README.md

 - Set parameters
 - Make an API call
 - Show response
+- Show returned geometry in map

 ### To do

+- Improve geometry handling
 - Selection fields depend on each other
-- Show returned geometry in map
-- Send all geometries to API
+- Send all drawn geometries to API
 - Add more interfaces, topics and parameters
-- Fine tuning
+- Fine-tuning in general

 ### Nice to have